2025 Mannheim car attack: Victims

-Accused
+Perpetrator

-The suspect was identified as 40-year-old German citizen Alexander Scheuermann, from the neighbouring city Ludwigshafen.
-Scheuermann did not provide any information to authorities about the attack.
-Police seized a gun, written documents and digital data carriers, which were held for analysis.
-Scheuermann didn't have a permit for the blank-firing pistol used in the attack at the time of the incident.
-A handwritten note was found taped to the dashboard, containing reminders for left-right distinction and "mathematical formulas for reaction distance, braking distance and stopping distance".
-Due to the self-inflicted injury to his mouth, he was brought to a hospital for treatment and taken into police custody the following day.
-An interrogation was postponed until Scheuermann became capable of speech again.
+The perpetrator was Alexander Scheuermann, a 40-year-old German citizen from the neighbouring city of Ludwigshafen.
+Within hours of the attack, State Minister of the Interior Thomas Strobl announced that there was nothing to indicate a religious or political extremist motive, with preliminary findings pointing to a potential mental illness.
+However, police also confirmed that Scheuermann had past ties to German far-right political groups.
+Two weeks after the attack, on 19 March 2025, it was stated that investigation had not ruled out a political motive, albeit unlikely, after images of Scheuermann surfaced attending an NPD protest march in October 2018.

-Scheuermann had been in psychiatric treatment for several years, last in August 2024, after he told a hospital receptionist that he wanted to set himself on fire, in order to receive stationary treatment.
-According to state prosecutor Romeo Schüssler, the suspect had been previously convicted of assault, drunk driving, and hate speech between 2008 and 2018.
+Scheuermann had been in psychiatric treatment for several years, last in August 2024, after he poured gasoline over himself and made an unsuccessful attempt at self-immolation in order to receive stationary treatment at a hospital in Ludwigshafen.
+According to state prosecutor Romeo Schüssler, Scheuermann had been previously convicted of assault, drunk driving, and hate speech between 2008 and 2018.
 In December 2009, Scheuermann attacked a woman with an electroshock weapon after luring her into his car in Altenkirchen.
 This did not result in imprisonment due to "significantly reduced criminal responsibility", but later contributed to a three-month sentence following an arrest in September 2010, for carrying a gas pistol without a licence inside the courtyard of a gymnasium in Ladenburg.
-Scheuermann has been linked to "Ring Bund", a neo-Nazi arms trafficking group based out of Bavaria and associated with the Reichsbürger movement, which had been shut down in 2022.
-Police are investigating potential ties to the German far right-wing movement after images of Scheuermann surfaced attending an NPD protest march in October 2018.
+Scheuermann has been linked to "Ring Bund", a neo-Nazi arms trafficking group shut down in 2022, which had been based out of Bavaria and associated with the Reichsbürger movement.